john-cd/rust_howto/bk/src/language/macros.md

 #### Create Function-like Procedural Macros {#function-like-procedural-macros}

-[Function-like procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.attribute)↗ are invoked using the macro invocation operator (!).
+[Function-like procedural macros][book~rust-reference~procedural-macros-attribute]↗ are invoked using the macro invocation operator (!).

 - Create a separate crate and add it to your main crate's `Cargo.toml`, as above.
 - Add the following to `lib.rs`, the root of the new crate: